 It is considered that the proposed development would be in a prominent and visible location directly within the Lincolnshire Wolds AONB.
 The application however, has not provided a robust assessment of the landscape and visual impacts that may arise from the development.

-A meeting regarding the application was held with the agent and case officer and on 16th May 2023.
+A meeting regarding the application was held with the agent and case officer on 16th May 2023.
 Prior to this meeting a visualisation (long view) of the proposed turbine was provided by the agent.
-However this did not show differing viewpoints and only showed the wind turbine from one location.
-Officers advised the agent that in order to fully assess the visual impact we would require a Landscape Visual Impact Assessment (LVIA) (to Landscape Institute level 3 GLVIA standard) to be submitted, it is also noted that this is something that the AONB officer would also expect to be submitted.
+However, this did not show differing viewpoints and only showed the wind turbine from one location.
+Officers advised the agent that in order to fully assess the visual impact we would require a Landscape Visual Impact Assessment (LVIA) (to Landscape Institute level 3 GLVIA standard) to be submitted, it is also noted that the AONB officer has also requested further landscape / visual information.
 The assessment would provide visualisations of the wind turbine and views of it that would be seen from varying viewpoints in the surrounding area.
-It is understood that the assessment was not commissioned due to the objection received from NATS.